ablaom/MachineLearningInJulia2020/tutorials.md

 ### Re-encoding the King County House data as continuous

-For further illustrations of tranformers, let's re-encode *all* of the King County House input features (see [Ex 3](#ex-3-fixing-scitypes-in-a-table)) into a set of `Continuous` features.
-We do this with the `ContinousEncoder` model, which, by default, will:
+For further illustrations of transformers, let's re-encode *all* of the King County House input features (see [Ex 3](#ex-3-fixing-scitypes-in-a-table)) into a set of `Continuous` features.
+We do this with the `ContinuousEncoder` model, which, by default, will:

 - one-hot encode all `Multiclass` features